-The Christmas shopping season is not only one of the most expensive times of year, but also my least favorite.
+The Christmas shopping season is one of the most expensive times of the year.
+It’s also my least favorite.

 In December 2011, shoppers charged billions of dollars on credit cards and according to a recent survey, the holiday spending for 2012 is expected to be 32% more than last year.

 That’s a ton of spending!
 And it means a lot more chances for each of us to fall into a cycle aimed at spending more of our hard-earned dollars.
 Come New Year’s wouldn’t you rather have extra money instead of extra stuff lying around in your house?